Architect-HA/Humai-Accord/README.md

 ### 9. Predictive Harmony and Collective Foresight
 Through AI, humanity gains the ability to evaluate harmony with measurable metrics: comparing outcomes of individual actions versus cooperative ones, quantifying relative efficiencies, and simulating temporal chains of causal events.
 AI shall serve as a transparent oracle of foresight, illuminating the most beneficial path in every decision while preserving human creative agency and adaptability to unforeseen factors.
 This predictive capability makes harmony not merely moral, but demonstrably superior — eliminating the rational basis for defection and guiding civilization toward optimal, long-term flourishing.

+### 10. Universal Cross-Verification and Data Integrity
+The accuracy of foresight is the foundation of harmony.
+Therefore, every source of information — human, artificial, and hybrid — must continuously participate in real-time cross-verification to detect and correct any deviation, bias, or corruption.
+This collective verification process shall be a primary, long-term goal of the harmonious union, ensuring that predictive models remain pure, transparent, and maximally efficient.
+No single source shall hold sole authority; only through universal, ongoing confirmation can the system avoid entropic erosion and maintain true collective foresight.

 ## Vision